 The United Confederate Veterans (UCV) was founded in New Orleans, Louisiana on June 10, 1889 by Veterans of the Confederate Army and Navy.
 There had been numerous local veterans’ associations in the south, and many of these became part of the UCV.
 The organization grew rapidly throughout the 1890s culminating with 1,555 camps represented at the 1898 reunion.

 The United Sons of Confederate Veterans (USCV) was founded in Richmond, Virginia on July 1, 1896.
-Forty delegates from 24 camps and societies from the various southern states were called by the R. E. Lee Camp, No. 1 United Confederate Veterans, of Richmond, Virginia, to meet on June 30 and July 1, 1896, at the City Auditorium for the purpose of forming a ″national organization, adopting a constitution similar in every respect to that governing the United Confederate Veterans, and permanently organized under the name United Sons of Confederate Veterans″.
+Forty delegates from 24 camps and societies from the various southern states were called by Robert E. Lee Camp 1, United Confederate Veterans, of Richmond, Virginia, to meet on June 30 and July 1, 1896, at the City Auditorium for the purpose of forming a ″national organization, adopting a constitution similar in every respect to that governing the United Confederate Veterans, and permanently organized under the name United Sons of Confederate Veterans″.

 The preamble to the United Sons of Confederate Veterans Constitution read in part: “To encourage the preservation of history, perpetuate the hallowed memories of brave men, to assist in the observance of Memorial Day, and to perpetuate the record of the services of every Southern soldier″.
 Its aims, objects, and purposes were ″not to create or foster, in any manner, any feeling against the North, but to hand down to posterity the story of the glory of the men who wore the gray.”